 ALERT: PURGING OF VOTERS ILLEGAL

-Hundreds of thousands of people were removed from voter registration lists because of inactivity.
-In Erie County alone, 7,110 voters were purged in 2011, 2013 and 2015.
+Hundreds of thousands of Ohioans were removed from voter registration lists because of inactivity.
+Secretary of State Jon Husted purged voters because they did not vote.
 Were you one of them?

 To check your voter registration before the next election, go to www.MyOhioVote.com.

 If you arrive at your polling place and cannot be found in the poll book, thanks to a recent ACLU of Ohio court victory, you may cast a provisional ballot.
 Respectfully, but firmly, insist on your right to a provisional ballot.
-Read our voter alert with all the information.
+Red the voter alert with all the information.

 If you are unable to vote in person because you have a documented disability that prevents you from appearing at the polls, call your county board of elections right away to request help casting your provisional ballot.